The Animal-Cracker Plot: Plot summary

 When Iranian con-man Darius Koshay lands on the planet Vishnu, customs agent Luther Beck, who has tangled with him before, does everything he can to find an excuse to detain him before he can cause more trouble.
 He can find nothing to pin on the slick Koshay, and is forced to allow him through customs.
 Koshay's ostensible object is to make and sell crackers to the planet's aborigines, of which he learned they were fond on a previous visit.
 Vishnu is host to two intelligent native species, the six-limbed, apelike Romeli and the centaurlike Dzlieri, who are mutually antagonistic.
 All too soon, Beck learns Koshay's scheme is far from innocent; he is playing the Romeli off against the Dzlieri by supplying each with crackers in the form of the other, convincing them the crackers will give them power over their enemies if consumed in conjunction with the proper voodoo-like rites.
-Beck undertakes to reveal to both alien races Koshay's double-dealing before his mechanations can lead to a major war.
+Beck undertakes to reveal to both alien races Koshay's double-dealing before his machinations can lead to a major war.
 Ultimately a wary truce is brokered between the two sides and Koshay, finding himself a marked man, finds it expedient to flee Vishnu.